 Today's Bullied Teens Subject To 'Sticks And Stones' Online, Too : NPR.
 This is a link to today’s episode of Fresh Air looks at the subject of Cyber-Bullying.
 I can’t recommend it enough to parents, teachers and ministers alike.
 Emily Bazelon of Slate Magazine is interviewed about the subject because of her new book “SticksContinue reading “Today’s Bullied Teens Subject To ‘Sticks And Stones’ Online, Too”

 Intro: For this morning’s message I’d like to talk about the Journey Inward based on Isaiah 6 by first telling a story that some of you may have heard or read.

+Pub Theology 1 from Episcopal Diocese of Oregon on Vimeo.
 In 2010, my good friend Shelly Fayette, priest at Good Shepherd Episcopal, and I started a joint venture we call God Pub.
 It’s not often that Quakers and Episcopals join forces to create a space where folks could come together to discuss questions about GodContinue reading “On God Pub: No Dogma, No Drama”

 “The Spirit of the Lord is upon me, because he has anointed me to bring good news to the poor.
 He has sent me to proclaim release to the captives and recovery of sight to the blind, to let the oppressed go free, to proclaim the year of the Lord’s favor.”
 Read the rest ofContinue reading “Homesickness, Mobility and Rootedness (Luke 4:16-30)”